BenjaminHojgaard/SOAP_REST_SI/README.md

 - 1 Client program consuming both services

 ## Business  and technical features
-- Program consists of a client that can call a REST service to either look up books, or add new ones.
+- Program consists of a client that can call a REST service to perform CRUD operations.
 - Before a call to the REST is carried out, a call to a SOAP service is made to verify that the supplied ISBN number is a valid ISBN13 number.

 ## Installation instructions